- What is Title IX?

 - Resolution Process for Discrimination, Harassment, and Retaliation (DHR), which applies to reports and formal complaints of all other forms of discrimination (including based on sex/gender) and harassment (excluding sex/gender) based on protected characteristics, against students, faculty, and staff.
 The resolution process includes informal (i.e., alternative) and formal resolution processes.
 The formal resolution process steps are similar to the Sexual Misconduct Process, with the exception that there is no live hearing and the Investigator, in consultation with the Vice President for EEO-TIX, makes the determination as to responsibility.

 Incorporates the New Title IX Regulations – The Policy and Resolution Processes were developed to incorporate the final Title IX regulations that were published on May 19, 2020 and required to be implemented by August 14, 2020.
 Those regulations expressly state that they apply equally to students, faculty, and staff.
+As noted above, while the Policy and Resolution Process for Sexual Misconduct were updated effective January 1, 2022 to comply with new California state law requirements, the documents still comply with Title IX and align with our University values.

-Provides Consistency and Clarity of Key Policy Provisions – The University-wide Policy provides consistent definitions of all prohibited conduct, as well as a statement of institutional values, the notice of non-discrimination, information about privacy and confidentiality, employee reporting responsibilities, and similar information that is applicable to all University community members, including Healthcare staff, post-docs, etc.
+Provides Consistency and Clarity of Key Policy Provisions – The University-wide Policy provides consistent definitions of all prohibited conduct, as well as a statement of institutional values, the notice of non-discrimination, information about privacy and confidentiality, employee reporting responsibilities, and similar information that is applicable to all University community members, including Healthcare staff, post-doctoral students, etc.

-Prioritizes Care and Support – The Resolution Processes, as well as the Intake, Outreach, and Care team within the EEO-TIX Office, provides consistent intake, care, resources, and ongoing support for impacted community members and parties to a resolution process.
+Prioritizes Care and Support – The Resolution Processes, as well as the Intake, Outreach, and Care team within the EEO-TIX Office, provide consistent intake, care, resources, and ongoing support for impacted community members and parties to a resolution process.

 Meets Outstanding Compliance Obligations and Resolution Agreement Requirements – The approach and centralization of all reports through a University-wide Policy and EEO-TIX Office also implements the requirements of the February 2020 and the January 2018 Resolution Agreement submitted to the U.S. Department of Education’s Office for Civil Rights related to centralization, Policy revision, and the development of systems to track multiple or repeated reports or complaints to identify patterns.